|Black, red, rust, brown

 Food & Diet Requirements 🦴

-The Rat Pinscher does require a fair amount of exercise every day.
-They should have a minimum of 45 minutes of exercise every day, including walks and activities that involve running to keep it mentally stimulated.
-The Rat Pinscher can live in an apartment as long as it receives the required amount of exercise every day but might do best in a house with a yard.
+The Rat Pinscher can live in an apartment as long as they get the required daily exercise but might do best in a house with a yard.
 When left alone and not engaged enough, they will resort to destructive behavior, including chewing things up and digging.

-Training the Rat Pinscher can be easy thanks to its intelligence and energetic nature, but it can be prone to some stubbornness and needs a firm and patient trainer.
+Training the Rat Pinscher can be easy thanks to their intelligence and energetic nature, but they can be prone to stubbornness and need a firm and patient trainer.
 Just remember to be consistent and to use loving and reward-based training.
-The Rat Pinscher, like most dogs, will do best with early socialization in order to make new situations easier.
+The Rat Pinscher, like most dogs, will do best with early socialization to make new situations easier.

 Health and Conditions ❤️